 Represent ASCET and be the point of contact for the organizational and financial matters of ASCET, as well as all other business concerning ASCET according to the Policies and Procedures.
 Preside over the Executive Committee and special meetings.
 The President and the Executive Committee shall have full power in appointment or dismissal of any committee chair, and may create or dissolve ad-hoc committees, subject to the approval of the majority of the Executive Committee.
 Is one of the people (other than Treasurer) responsible to sign any documents related to financial matters.
 Refer to the Policies and Procedures Manual for specific duties.

 Oversee the role of secretary-treasurer and General Manager of ASCET and communicate with acquired personnel in addition to fulfilling the requirements of President as First Successor.
-Upon completion of the two (2) year term the President Elect will assume the role of President once confirmed by the Executive Committee by a simple majority vote.
-The President Elect shall be selected from a current Regional Vice President.
+Upon completion of the two (2) year term the President Elect will assume the role of President.
+The President Elect shall be selected from a current or former Regional Vice President by the majority vote of the Executive Committee.

 Assist the President in all business concerning the regional chapter membership.
 Be responsible for the establishment of programs aimed at the professional development.
 Be elected by the members of his/her Geographic Region.
 Represent the members in his/her Regional Geographic location.
 Refer to the Policies and Procedures Manual for specific duties.